A city guide to Mons, Belgium

 Pet the good luck monkey

-Just outside the entrance of the Mons city hall, try and find this small iron monkey statue and give it a pet for good luck.
+Give it a pet for good luck.
 No one is quite sure where it came from, although it may have been a blacksmith’s ‘masterpiece’, a ritual test of skill that would grant the craftsman the title of master blacksmith.
-Locals insist that rubbing the monkey’s head will provide good luck and possibly even grant wishes.
+Locals insist that rubbing the monkey’s head with the left hand will provide good luck and possibly even grant wishes.

 Visit the Strépy-Thieu boat lift